RM-Terrell/RM-Terrell.github.io/_posts/2020-05-01-about-the-author.md

 video games don't teach you anything.

 Reed's main programming languages are Python and Javascript, with previous experience with C#, and some tinkering with Rust and C++.
 He has been actively programming since 2016, and working full time as a developer since January of 2018.
-When he's not busy hiding from the Coronavirus he skis, mountain bikes, runs, and rock climbs.
+When he's not brawling with CSS rules he skis, mountain bikes, runs, and rock climbs.
 He also still plays too many video games.